ncampost/supervised-classification/README.md

 ![Model accuracies](imgs/model_hist.png)

 We find that the convolutional neural network performs the best, learning to recognize written digits with greater than 99% accuracy.
-This is unsurprising as the conv. neural net, as a model, has the best potential to take advantage of the image-structure of the data, rather than viewing each pixel independently like the rest of the models do.
-It is also interesting that the joint model performs worse (but not significantly so)- it seems that the models frequently misclassify the same digits (if the models never collided in misclassifying digits, the models would every time get outvoted by the others leading to 100% accuracy), so perhaps digits like 1 and 7 are tricky.
+This is unsurprising as the conv neural net takes advantage of the image-structure of the data rather than viewing each pixel independently like the rest of the models do.

+It is also interesting that the joint model performs worse than some of the individual models.
+It seems that the models frequently misclassify the same digits- if the models never collided in misclassifying digits, the models would every time get outvoted by the others leading to 100% accuracy.
+Perhaps digits like 1 and 7 are tricky and are often misclassified, leading to a poorer overall accuracy.